Malin Akerman

-Early life
+Early life and education

 Akerman was born in Stockholm on 12 May 1978, the daughter of aerobics teacher and part-time model Pia (née Sundström) and insurance broker Magnus Åkerman.
 When she was two, the family moved to Canada when her father was offered a job there.
 Four years later her parents divorced and her father moved back to Sweden.
 Both parents remarried, giving Akerman one half-brother and two half-sisters, including Jennifer Åkerman.
 After her mother remarried, they moved to Niagara-on-the-Lake, Ontario.
 Her mother divorced again in Akerman's teenage years.
 She attended many different schools, including Sir Winston Churchill Secondary School in St. Catharines, Ontario.
 She visited her father in Falsterbo during school breaks and talked to him regularly on the phone.
 She cites her parents as "supportive, positive influences" in her life.
 She was raised as a Buddhist.

 In her youth Akerman competed professionally in figure skating for ten years.
 Her mother introduced her to modelling while she was still in primary school.
 At age 16, she was discovered by Ford Models at the Pen Centre shopping mall in St. Catharines.
 She was signed to the agency and later won a contract with skincare company Noxzema.
 She soon moved to Toronto while attending North Toronto Collegiate Institute and later Dante Alighieri Academy.
 At the age of 18, inspired by the "helplessness" she sometimes felt during her childhood, she decided to become a child psychologist.
 She supported her education by modelling for television commercials and catalogue layouts.
 While studying for a year at York University in Toronto, she was simultaneously offered guest roles on television as a result of her exposure in commercials.
 She saw the acting roles as further opportunities to pay for her education but found herself enjoying acting, and later dropped out of school to become an actress.
 She moved to Los Angeles in 2001 to pursue acting full time.